alex-pakalniskis/gisc606-spring2023/lab1/lab_instructions.md

 ## Part 2: Literature search
 15 points total for Part 2

-Use https://scholar.google.com/ and find three peer-reviewed articles about an applied remote sensing topic of interest to you.
-Feel free to search for any topic of interest in the broader applied remote sensing umbrella.
+Use https://scholar.google.com/ to find three peer-reviewed articles about the remote sensing of burn scars.

+Search with terms like "multispectral remote sensing burn scars", but you can replace the "multispectral" in your Google Scholar search with something like "LiDAR", "hyperspectral", or "UAV", etc. Reach out to the instructor if you need help with your search.

-Search with terms like "multispectral remote sensing application" and please write a 2-4 sentence summary (paraphrase in your own words) for each article you select.
-Compile your results into JSON format and follow `submission_instructions.md` to submit your findings.
+For your deliverable, please write a 2-4 sentence summary (paraphrase in your own words) about each article you select then compile your results into JSON format and follow `submission_instructions.md` to submit your findings.
 Please use `part_2_submission_template.json` as the formatting template for your submission.

-Additional guidelines and tips:
-* You can replace the "multispectral" in your Google Scholar search with something like "LiDAR", "hyperspectral", or "UAV", etc. Feel free to add other desciptors to further refine your search, i.e. "urban", "agriculture", "mining", etc.
-* The articles you select should written by three different authors (primary author shouldn't be a secondary, tertiary, or quaternary author of another article you select).
-* One article should be written in the year 2000 or earlier, one article written between 2001 and 2010, and one from 2020 or later.
-You can use Google Scholar UI to filter for specific date ranges.
+> Tip: Write you summaries in a different text editor (like Word, Docs, etc.) then copy the text into your JSON file.
+Make sure not to add line breaks.